Expert advice on caring for your pets this festive season

 The holiday season is filled with a range of festivities which could be hazardous for pets.

-During the end-of-year holidays, our furry friends are at higher risks as they often experience changes in routines, exposure to new environments and interactions with unfamiliar substances.
+During the end-of-year holidays, our furry friends are at higher risk as they often experience changes in routines, exposure to new environments and interactions with unfamiliar substances.

 These can harm animals and prove to be costly.
 That’s why having a reliable pet insurance policy is crucial.